Here’s your guide to SF’s Nature Exploration Areas

 We’re growing a movement to reconnect kids with the outdoors.
 Check out some of SF’s newest park sites for hands-on play and creativity in nature.

 “Every child, in every neighborhood, should have the chance to play and explore in nature.
 Research tells us that being in nature improves our mental and physical health, reduces stress, and even helps heal trauma.
 All San Franciscans should have access to these health benefits.”

 SF Children & Nature is a cross-sector collaborative that works to ensure all children & youth growing up in the city have the same opportunities to PLAY, LEARN and GROW in NATURE.

 Founded in 2017, SF Children & Nature now includes active participation from over 30 government agencies, non-profit institutions, and community-based organizations.

 We are excited to share our 2021 community report with you.
 As we enter our fifth year of collective action, we take time to celebrate the people and partnerships that made this past year our most impactful yet.

 Individually and collectively we’ve been making strides towards our vision of equitable youth nature connection in San Francisco.
 Together, we make it easier for youth to have frequent and quality experiences in nature by expanding opportunities for nature connection in the key realms of childhood — early education, schools, and neighborhoods.

 HIGHLIGHTS (2017 to date)

-People engaged in hands-on nature programming
+People engaged in create-with-nature programming

 Early Childhood Educators trained in nature-based education